-We want to provide you with some information on Bluebook’s strategy during the current situation relating to COVID-19.
+We want to provide you with some information on Bluebook’s strategy during the current and evolving situation relating to COVID-19.

-Bluebook Insurance Broker’s has not had any cases of or suspect any cases of COVID-19 in our office or with our staff.
-With that being said, we have already taken precautionary measures in our office including:
+Bluebook Insurance Brokers has not had any confirmed or suspected cases of COVID-19 in our building, our office or with our staff.
+With that being said, we have already taken precautionary measures in our office building including:

-– Implementing a remote working solution for our staff.
+– Implementing secure and remote working solutions for our staff.

 – Postponing/cancelling or rescheduling any business meetings and travel.